WASHINGTON SQUARE PARK

 The park's most prominent feature is the Washington Square Arch, designed by the renown architect Stanford White who grew up in this Village neighborhood.
 It was built in 1889 to celebrate the 100th anniversary of George Washington’s inauguration as President.
 The arch was to have been a temporary tribute but was so popular that a permanent marble structure replaced it.

 Located in the Village at the very end of Fifth Avenue, the Washington Square neighborhood was first home to wealthy New Yorkers whose brownstones often contained stables for their horses and carriages.
 The neighborhood was developed in the 1830s with the construction of Greek revival houses and became the “first fashionable residential area in New York.”
 Cornelius Vanderbilt had a four-story red brick home at 10 Waverly Place with a carriage house and stables in the back.
 There were three overlapping communities in the Village of the early 20th Century: the upper class, the Irish and Italian immigrants living in tenements and “a small group of intellectuals, writers, and artists.”

-The American novelist, Henry James, lived in this neighborhood and made Washington Square famous in his WASHINGTON SQUARE novel which became the 1949 film, The Heiress (with Olivia De Havilland and Montgomery Clift).
-James lived in Europe for over two decades and on a return visit to New York City in 1906 was appalled by the changes to the neighborhood and compared the City’s skyscrapers –small in comparison to today’s – to “the teeth of a comb or pins protruding from a cushion.”
-Novelists Edith Wharton and John dos Passos also lived in this area along with the artist Edwin Hopper.
-New York University, established in 1831, owes many buildings in this section of the Village.
+The American novelist, Henry James, lived in this neighborhood and brought Washington Square to national attention in his Washington Square novel which became the 1949 film, The Heiress.
+James resided in Europe for over two decades and on a return visit to New York City in 1906 was appalled by the changes to the neighborhood.
+He compared the City’s skyscrapers, small in comparison to today’s, to “the teeth of a comb or pins protruding from a cushion.”
+Novelists Edith Wharton and John dos Passos also lived here as did artist Edwin Hopper.
+New York University, established in 1831, now owns many buildings in this section of the Village.